 Please Note: WordPlay presents stories about real people in real situations.
 We value all true stories and showcase a range of experiences and adventures in our programming.
 Due to the real nature of our stories, WordPlay is not always suitable for very young people and sensitive listeners.
 Please be advised when considering attendance.

-The Friday March 31st performances of WordPlay feature ASL interpretation by Heather Gray.
+The Friday, November 3rd performance of WordPlay feature ASL interpretation by Heather Gray.
 Large print programs are available for both shows.

-Bricolage’s space at 937 Liberty Avenue is designed for wheelchair access, featuring accessible gender-neutral restrooms and wheelchair seating.
+Bricolage’s space at 937 Liberty Avenue is designed for wheelchair access, featuring accessible all-gender restrooms and wheelchair seating.
 Companion seating is also available with advance notice.
 Bricolage is committed to providing an environment that is inclusive and welcoming to all patrons.
-They encourage patrons to identify any specific accommodations that would make their experience more enjoyable in the comments section when purchasing tickets or by calling their offices at 412.471.0999.
+We encourage patrons to identify any specific accommodations that would make their experience more enjoyable in the comments section when purchasing tickets or by calling their offices at 412.471.0999 or by emailing Fred at email@example.com.

 We are accepting submissions for Wordplay!